To access the journal homepage please visit http://www.ejves.com.

 Technical notes: Introduction – Surgical Technique – Discussion (highlighting advantages, important considerations, pitfalls and limitations) – Conclusion;

 Best evidence topics: Introduction – Clinical scenario and clinical question (which must be specific and answerable) – Search method – Results – Discussion (including limitations of the EBM query) – Conclusion.

 Each manuscript will undergo preliminary assessment by an Associate Editor.
 If it is not felt to be innovative enough, it will be rejected.
 Otherwise it will go out to peer review.
 For 'best evidence topics', a running list of potentially interesting clinical questions is being held at the editorial office for your consideration, and consultation with the editorial office prior to production of the paper is advised.

 Reviews and editorials

 We encourage the submission of reviews and editorials.
 The maximum word count for reviews is 5,000 words including references and for editorials 1,000 words including references.
 Priority will be given to editorials addressing a current problem, systematic reviews and meta-analyses.
 We advise potential authors seeking advice on the suitability of topics to email the editorial office at firstname.lastname@example.org

 The article should present a technical innovation, a novel procedure or a novel technical modification to or as part of a procedure.
 Please limit the word count to 300 words and two high quality images.
-There should be a maximum of 2 authors.
+The images can be represented by a maximum of two panels each (presented as Figure 1a, 1b, 2a, and 2b as appropriate).
+A legend for the images needs to be provided.
+The images should be in high resolution TIFF or JPEG format.
+There should be a maximum of 3 authors.
 No references are required.
 The article should be structured as: Introduction, Technique, Conclusion (an abstract is not required).

 Letters, book reviews and forthcoming events